-- Upon landing, everyone must go to the Tourist Card line.
-If you have purchased your cards online, proceed to the front of the line.
-If you did not purchase online, you must purchase it at this time.
-Follow the crowds because 99% of the people have NOT purchased online and will be in the line with you. - · Once you complete the Tourist Card process proceed to immigration.
-Follow the crowds! - There are 2 forms required to enter the country (an immigration form one per person and a Customs form one per family).
+- Follow the crowds to Immigration! - There are 2 forms required to enter the country (an immigration form one per person and a Customs form one per family).
 Most airlines provide them.
 If not, they are available at the counters as you walk into customs. - If asked, tell them you are on a mission trip with El Buen Samaritano Hospital in La Romana.
 This hospital is respected and well liked.
-You will be serving in BATAYES (Bah-tay-z).
+You will be serving in BATAYES (Bah-tay- z).
 No need to hide the fact you are here to help! - After immigration you will go directly to baggage claim to retrieve your luggage.
 Please be aware that your luggage may be pulled off of the belt by a porter and held to the side.
 You are not required to tip them to retrieve your luggage., but you may hire one of them to handle your luggage.
-It will be your choice. - Customs is located outside of baggage claim.
+THIS IS HIGHLY RECOMMENDED!
+ASK THE PORTER TO ASSIST YOU THROUGH CUSTOMS.
+TIP HIM NOW.
+Money well spent! - Customs is located outside of baggage claim.
 If you haven't filled out the CUSTOMS paperwork, look for the blank forms to complete.
 Do not claim anything.
 My experience has been uneventful.
 I simply walk through with my luggage and hand the agent my form.
-Done. - If you are bringing lots of supplies and donated items, please make sure they are packed in a suitcase and not in a box.
+Done.
+However, large teams need the assistance of a porter to get through quicker.
+Again, money well spent. - If you are bringing lots of supplies and donated items, please make sure they are packed in a suitcase and not in a box.
 This will help make getting through customs much smoother.
-Anything other than a suitcase will be pulled aside for - CUSTOMS inspection.
-Again, if this happens, simply state you are on a mission trip with El Buen Samaritano Hospital in - La Romana.
+Anything other than a suitcase will be pulled aside for CUSTOMS inspection.
+Again, if this happens, simply state you are on a mission trip with El Buen Samaritano Hospital in La Romana.
 They host 100's of medical and church teams each year.
 Your donations are going to the people in the Bateyes (pronounced Bah-Tays).
 No need to hide the fact you are here to help! - EXIT CUSTOMS!
 You are almost DONE! - Once you are through baggage claim and customs, proceed outside.
-Hold up your World Mission Partners sign (Print Appendix H) and the driver will locate you. - It is a 45 minute drive to the city of La Romana.
+Hold up your World Mission Partners sign (Print Appendix H) and the driver will locate you.
+Because there are MANY drivers looking for their passengers, please be patient and keep walking up and down the line of drivers.
+Your driver will find you! - It is a 45 minute drive to the city of La Romana.
 Ask your driver to stop at the JUMBO store on your way to the resort.
 This will allow you to pick up and forgotten items and pick up drinks and snacks for hostel/house and mission days.